ibmm-unibe-ch/template-analysis/README.md

 1. get SASA analysis by running `SASA_analysis.ipynb`
 ### Reproduce synthetic backbone refinement
 1. perform installation
-1. `bash bash-synthetic-backbones.sh` &rightarrow; you have to adjust for CASP13 or CASP14
+1. `bash bash-synthetic-backbones.sh` &rightarrow; you have to adjust for CASP13 or CASP14 and give your own `MAXIT_PATH`
 1. get results by running `Backbone_results.ipynb`

 ## Contact